ndiego/easy-plugin-stats/readme.md

 #### What Easy Plugin Stats Doesn’t Do

 If you are looking for download charts/graphs, rating graphic breakdowns, etc. you will be disappointed.
 With the exception of the Star Rating option, this plugin basically just returns the raw data from the WordPress.org API.
 Styling is up to you.

-#### Support This Plugin

-There are a few ways you can help support the development of this plugin:

-1. Rate this plugin on WordPress.org, preferably if you like it :)
-1. If you spot an error or bug, please let us know in the support forums.
-The issue will be diagnosed an a new release push out as soon as possible.
-1. [Donate](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=5BQQ26BHVMEYW).
-Time is money, and contributions from users like you really help us dedicate more hours to the continual development and support of this plugin.

 ## Installation